Your Staging Server Is a Directory

 sudo nginx -t && sudo systemctl reload nginx

-Point staging.myapp.example.com at your server’s IP in DNS, and the infrastructure work is done.
+Point staging.myapp.example.com at your server’s IP in DNS, and the infrastructure side is done.

-Keep a .env.staging file on your workstation.
-Same keys as production, different values: staging database, APP_DEBUG=true, MAIL_DRIVER=log so you don’t accidentally email real users.
+Keep a .env.staging file on your workstation with the same keys as production but different values: the staging database, APP_DEBUG=true, and MAIL_DRIVER=log so you don’t accidentally email real users.

 Deploy to staging the same way you deploy to production.
 If you use an rsync script, make a copy that points at the staging directory: